-What Was Played at Elvis Presley’s Service?
+What Was Performed at Elvis Presley’s Service?

 It’s been 42 years since Elvis Aaron Presley’s death of a massive prescription drug overdose in the master bath of Graceland.
 With his demise came a need to understand the whole arc of his life: from being a dazzling agent of cultural transformation to succumbing to raging addictions and utter patheticness.
 It doesn’t take much research to be reminded that Presley was a mercurial, violent, paranoid man at the end.
 His lifelong relationships with women and girls (he started grooming Priscilla when she was fourteen) were manipulative, abusive and dysfunctional.
 Today he would be an easy “Me Too” casualty.